Do you know your neighbors?

 Initially, ten years ago, things were a bit awkward between us as I knew only basic details about her: married with two children, stay-at-home mom, husband drives a red sportscar.

-Then, as we spent more time talking each time our paths would cross, we learned more details about each other, our families, religion, and so on.
+Then, as we spent more time talking, we learned more details about each other: our families, religion, and so on.

-Today, after having spent time in each other’s homes, swimming together, attending family birthday parties, and more, our level of neighborliness has been elevated another notch.
+Today, after years of having spent time in each other’s homes, swimming together, attending family birthday parties, and more, our level of neighborliness has been elevated another notch.

 We are no longer simply casual neighbors; we are neighbors AND friends.